darnould/rake_on_rack/README.md

-# RakeOnRack
+# Rake on Rack

-Rake on Rack.
+Rake on Rack provides a HTTP interface to execute a given Rakefile's tasks.

 ## Installation